Techiques of Paint Preparation and Application in Tibetan Art

 Reusing the leftover paints

-If the paint had dried rock hard and you are in a hurry to reconstitute it, you can soak it under hot , which quickly softened it.
+If the paint had dried rock hard and you are in a hurry to reconstitute it, you can soak it under hot water, which quickly softened it.
 After soaking, the excess surface water had to be poured off before the paint is stirred again.

-If the hot water had blended with the paint to such an extent that it could not be poured off without losing a lot of paint, the had to pour out as much clear water as possible, and then evaporate the rest by heating the paint bowl over glowing coals.
+If the hot water had blended with the paint to such an extent that it could not be poured off without losing a lot of paint, the artist had to pour out as much clear water as possible, and then evaporate the rest by heating the paint bowl over glowing coals.
 When the paint had become almost dry then you can reconstitute it by gradually adding dilute size solution and stirring.

-Mixing and heating the paints is something that you can do from to time during the day.
-At the beginning of in the the size it had to be heated up, and afterwards throughout the day it is kept warm over coals until it is needed, for if it is left to cool it would congeal.
+Mixing and heating the paints is something that you can do from time to time during the day.
+At the beginning of work in the morning the size it had to be heated up, and afterwards throughout the day it is kept warm over coals until it is needed, for if it is left to cool it would congeal.
 In the course of painting, too, you have to add a little warm size every now and then to keep the paint at its optimum consistency.

 Testing the Strength of the Paint